rangle/ngCourse2/handout/observables/cold_vs_hot_observables.md

 In the case above, the live performance starts at `1000ms`, subscriber A arrived to the concert hall at `0s` to get a good seat and our subscriber B arrived at the performance at `2500ms` and missed a bunch of songs.

 Another useful method to work with hot `Observables` instead of `connect` is `refCount`.
-This is auto connect method, that will start broadcasting as soon as there is more than one subscriber.
+This is an auto connect method, that will start broadcasting as soon as there is more than one subscriber.
 Analogously, it will stop if the number of subscribers goes to 0; in other words, if everyone in the audience walks out, the performance will stop.